PardhavMaradani/cc25-box-online-multiplayer/README.md

 ![All games link](images/all-games-link.png)

-The `All Games` UI looks something like this, where you can browse per session and filter as needed as shown below:
+The `All Games` UI looks something like this, where you can browse per session and filter files as shown below:

 ![All games UI](images/all-games-ui.png)